carpentries-incubator/reproducible-publications-quarto/episodes/01-Project-Setup-Organization/03-setup-versioning.md

 **Push:** *upload* the most recent version of the repository *to* GitHub *from* your local computer.

 Put a pin in pulling and pushing for now.
-For the time being as we edit our paper we will just stick to adding and commiting.
-At the end we'll see how to use push to GitHub, and you can experiment with pulling later on.
+For the time being, as we edit our paper, we will just stick to adding and committing.
+In the end, we'll see how to use push to GitHub, and you can experiment with pulling later on.

 ### Tips for working with Git

-- You should pull each time you start working on your project after a hiatus, or before each edit if you know a team member is working at the same time.
+- You should pull each time you start working on your project after a hiatus or before each edit if you know a team member is working at the same time.
-- Commit frequently, each commit should be a distinct set of edits which you can summarize in 50 characters or less.
-Don’t add a bunch of unrelated edits to the same commit, it makes it harder to look back through your “snapshots” and find the right one if you need to.
+- Commit frequently; each commit should be a distinct set of edits that you can summarize in 50 characters or less.
+Don’t add a bunch of unrelated edits to the same commit; it makes it harder to look back through your “snapshots” and find the right one if you need to.
 - At the end of your work session (or more frequently if you are working at the same time as team members), “push” your commits to the remote repository - this is the only way your local changes get added to your team’s remote repository.

 This pull, add, commit, push routine will become second nature.
 Pulling at the beginning and pushing at the end of your work session becomes a sort of ritual that marks the beginning and end of your work session.

 ## Your first edit

-Now, let's open up the report in this repository that's already been drafted.
-You will find it in the `report` directory with filename: `DataPaper-ReproducibilityWorkshop.qmd`.
-Open it up and we will make an edit to the yaml front matter of this draft report so we can practice using version control.
+Now, let's open up the report in this already-drafted repository.
+You will find it in the `report` directory with the filename: `DataPaper-ReproducibilityWorkshop.qmd`.
+Open it up, and we will make an edit to the YAML front matter of this draft report so we can practice using version control.

 In the title add "(Carpentry Workshop Version)" and make sure to save it.

 ![git panel add](../../fig/05-editing.png)

 Now, in the Environment panel, toggle to the Git tab.
-You'll see the file that was edited with a check mark next to it.
-Click the check mark to "add" .
-Note that if you edited more than one file you could choose any or all of the documents to "add".
+You'll see the file that was edited with a checkmark next to it.
+Click the check mark to "add".
+Note that if you edited more than one file, you could choose any or all of the documents to "add".

 ![git panel add](../../fig/05-first-edit.PNG)

-Have you noticed the blue 'M' icon in the Git Tab before you add your commit message and stage your edits?
+Have you noticed the blue 'M' icon in the Git Tab before you added your commit message and staged your edits?
 Do you know what it means?
 That 'M' indicates tracked files that have been modified.
 However, there are other flags depending on your interactions with project files—such as deletions, renames, or additions.
-Additionally, files might be ignored and, therefore, not tracked at all, as illustrated below.
+Additionally, files might be ignored and not tracked at all, as illustrated below.

 ![git panel add](../../fig/05-git-icons.png)